This post may contain affiliate links. Please see my disclosure policy for details.

 St Michaels Mount

-Another spectacular spot you can visit in the area is Marazion, pronounced Maraz-eye-un’, that is the home of St Michael’s Mount tidal island!
+Another spectacular spot you can visit in the area is Marazion, pronounced Maraz-eye-un’, which is the home of St Michael’s Mount tidal island!

 It’s a hive of myth’s, magic and mystery and has one of the most colourful histories of any tidal island in England from 495AD.